astronomer/orbis-docs/docs/installation.md

 ## 2. Orbis CLI Binary

-!!! note
+!!! warning

-    Binaries are currently in beta.
+    Binaries are currently experimental.

 If you prefer to run Orbis directly on your system, you can request the binary package from Astronomer.
 We provide pre-built binaries for: